NSLS-II/PyXRF/docs/source/installation.rst

 ``conda-forge`` Anaconda channel.
 Installation instructions are identical for all supported OS.

+PyXRF is currently not working properly with ``PyQt5`` v5.15, which is the latest available version.
+The instructions show how to install earlier version of ``PyQt5`` from PyPI.

 1. Install `Conda <https://www.anaconda.com/distribution>`_.
 Select Python 3.7 version.
    Anaconda package is recommended to casual users because it installs the entire scientific Python stack.
 Advanced users may consider installing